arungudelli/angularjswiki/content/en/angular/how-to-get-current-route-in-angular/index.md

 +++
 title = "How to get current route in Angular" subtitle = "get current route Url in Angular" summary ="Steps to get current route in Angular.
 1. Import Router,NavigationEnd from angular/router and in the constructor.
-2. Subscribe to the NavigationEnd event of the route.3.
-Get the current route by accessing NavigationEnd url property." keywords=["ngFor index,get index of ngFor element"] date="2020-07-07T01:01:05+0000" lastmod="2020-07-08T00:00:00+0000"
+2. Subscribe to the NavigationEnd event of the router.3.
+Get the current route Url by accessing NavigationEnd url property." keywords=["ngFor index,get index of ngFor element"] date="2020-07-07T01:01:05+0000" lastmod="2020-07-08T00:00:00+0000"